-Reading has been a hobby of mine since I got hooked on Little House on the Prairie books as a kid!
+Wondering what are some of the best audiobooks out there?
+First, I’ll start by letting you know that reading has been a hobby of mine since I got hooked on Little House on the Prairie books as a kid.
 With life being super busy, it’s hard to find time to sit down and read.
-So now I’m a HUGE fan of audiobooks.
-I just signed up for Audible through Amazon and absolutely LOVE IT!
+This is why I’m a HUGE fan of audiobooks.
+I signed up for Audible through Amazon and absolutely LOVE IT!
 Listen wherever you are with the free app.
 Even if you switch devices, you never lose your place.
+For example, you can tell your Alexa to “Play Audible” and it will play from where you left off in the app.
+So cool!

 I listen to at least one book a week now from my phone while I’m driving, on a plane, cleaning the kitchen, walking or doing laundry.
 Right now I’m listening to A Man Called Ove and can’t wait to clean so I have time to listen.
 I never thought I would say those words. ha!